al-broco/mimosa-jscs/README.md

 options work just like the corresponding options for the [JSHint Mimosa plugin](https://github.com/dbashford/mimosa-jshint).

-`executeOnCompiledCode` determines whether JSCS runs on code before or after it is compiled.
+`executeAfterCompile` determines whether JSCS runs on code before or after it is compiled.
 This defaults to `true` which means that JSCS runs on compiled code.
 So, for instance, it would not run on CoffeeScript, instead it would run on the compiled JavaScript.
 You